How to Design a Productive Home OfficeApril 2, 2019

 One of the biggest ways to set your home office up for productivity is to create a separate space dedicated to it.
 You want to separate your work area from your day-to-day living space.
 This helps train your brain to associate a specific environment with work.
 Not only does this help you when it comes to establishing a work-life balance, but it also makes it easier to transition into “work” mode from “home” mode when you enter the space.

 Plus, having a dedicated workspace can help you keep your work organized and seamlessly pick up where you left off.
 Over time, it will become easier and easier to slip into a productive “work” mode the longer you use the same space for your home office whether it’s a designated room or a dedicated space in another room.
+A home office is also one of the popular ways to use a shed, which can provide some extra separation and privacy.

 How Much Separation Do You Need?